-- 8. Since 2015, MinLaw has also provided funding support for the Criminal Legal Aid Scheme ("CLAS") run by the Law Society. - In 2015, the scheme benefited 2,433 accused persons, of which 1,324 received full legal representation or legal services not involving court attendance.
+- Since 2015, MinLaw has also provided funding support for the Criminal Legal Aid Scheme ("CLAS") run by the Law Society. - In 2015, the scheme benefited 2,433 accused persons, of which 1,324 received full legal representation or legal services not involving court attendance. - This is a significant increase from 2014, where only 431 accused persons received full legal representation. - Persons facing capital charges are also ensured legal representation under the Legal Assistance Scheme for Capital Offences ("LASCO").

-- This is a significant increase from 2014, when 431 accused persons received full legal representation. - Persons facing capital charges are also ensured legal representation under the Legal Assistance Scheme for Capital Offences ("LASCO"). - 9.
-The needy can also receive free basic legal advice at legal clinics.
+7. The needy can also receive free basic legal advice at legal clinics.
+Natimese include rehives of Singapore

-These include: - the Community Legal Clinics network run by the Law Society; - the Community Justice Centre at the State Courts; and - other legal clinics at Community Centres or run by voluntary welfare organisations, charities and religious organisations. - 10.
-We have been promoting a strong pro bono culture within the legal National Archives of Singapore - Since 2015, Singapore lawyers are required to disclose the number of hours spent in each preceding year on pro bono work. - This will enable a more holistic appraisal of the pro bono landscape.
+- the Community Legal Clinics network run by the Law Society; - the Community Justice Centre at the State Courts; and - other legal clinics at Community Centres or run by voluntary welfare organisations, charities and religious organisations.

+- 8. We have been promoting a strong pro bono culture within the legal fraternity. - Since 2015, Singapore lawyers are required to disclose the number of hours spent in each preceding year on pro bono work. - This will enable a more holistic appraisal of the pro bono landscape.